Table of Contents

 To manage and configure a project's workflow:

-Navigate to the Workflow tab.
+2. Navigate to the Workflow tab.
 Here, you'll see workflow options grouped by stages of the localization process.
-Note that the options available to you will vary depending on the plan you're on.
+The options available to you will vary depending on the plan you're on.

-Set up any pre-translation work on your project's content.
+3. Set up any pre-translation work on your project's content.
 Pre-translation tasks automatically run when you upload new resources or update existing ones.
-The two options available are Translation Memory(TM) Fill-up and Machine Translation(MT) Fill-up (available on Premium Plan and up).
+The two options available are Translation Memory(TM) Fill-up and Machine Translation(MT) Fill-up (both available on the Growth Plan and up).
 In case you enable both, TM will run before MT.

-Select a method for translating your content.
+4. Select a method for translating your content.
 You can choose from simple translation, where translators input translations directly.
-Or community translation, where users from your community can suggest and vote for the best translations (available on Premium plan and up).
+Or community translation, where users from your community can suggest and vote for the best translations.

-Set up your review workflow and choose whether each string should be reviewed once or twice, depending on your translation quality requirements.
-(The second review, called Proofread, is available on the Premium plan).
+5. Set up your review workflow and choose whether each string should be reviewed once or twice, depending on your translation quality requirements.
+(The second review, called Proofread, is available on the Growth plan).

-When setting up your workflow, press the Save changes button.
+6. When setting up your workflow, press the Save Changes button.

 For additional information, have a look at the resources below: